meshcloud/collie-hub/kit/foundation/docs/template/docs/README.md

 > where a shared responsibility model applies are expressly documented for each landing zone and building block offered
 > by the cloud foundation team.

-> As a ground rule we apply the following principle: **If you deploy it, you own it**.
-Any resources that application
-> teams deploy to Azure are owned and must be secured by this application team.
-Deviations from this model for resources
-> where a shared responsibility model applies are expressly documented for each landing zone and building block offered
-> by the cloud foundation team.

 ## Landing Zones and Responsibilities

 > 🚧 Adapt the list of landing zones you want to offer.